ManeuverOn/rfiv-server/README.md

 ```
 where `<connection_string>` is the connection string to a MongoDB database.
 Our connection string is in the form `mongodb+srv://<USERNAME>:<PASSWORD>@cluster0.muah1.mongodb.net/rfivDB?retryWrites=true&w=majority`, where `<USERNAME>` and `<PASSWORD>` are the username and password of a database user, respectively.

-In the project directory, you can run:
+In the project directory, run the following commands in the terminal:

 ### `npm install`